Idiopathic Mesothelioma

 How Can Idiopathic Mesothelioma Be Explained?

-There may be many possible explanations for cases of diagnosed mesothelioma without asbestos exposure.
-In some instances, a cause is never found, while in others ongoing investigation uncovers a reason for the cancer.
+In others, the ongoing investigation uncovers a reason for cancer.
 Researchers continue to study this rare cancer to try to solve the mystery of the idiopathic cases.

 Unknown Asbestos Exposure

-For some people diagnosed with mesothelioma, asbestos exposure may be the cause even if they think they have not been around this mineral.
+For some people diagnosed with mesothelioma, asbestos exposure may be the cause, even if they think they have not been around this mineral.
 In many cases, the source of exposure is obvious, usually a past workplace known to have contained asbestos.

 Erionite Exposure